LawrenceLoz/FormulaShare-DX/README.md

 For full details around what can be set here, check the [online guide](https://cloudsundial.com/formulashare-creating-a-rule).

-### Test configuration
+### Test it works!

+Create a record in the shared object - if you have a trigger in place this should apply sharing right away, otherwise recalculate sharing for the object from the FormulaShare Rules tab.

-Create a record in the shared object.
-As a system admin, the easiest way to check that the sharing is set up is to use the "Sharing" button from the record detail page (Classic interface only).
-The summary should include a share record for the user, role, role and subordinates or public group which is linked through the shared to field.
+As a system admin, the easiest way to check that the sharing is applied is to use the "Sharing" button from the record page.
+The summary should show that the record is shared to the user, role, role and subordinates or public group which is linked through the shared to field.

 ### Logs and monitoring